Arbousier/letstakeawalk/README.md

 -- *slide 10*
 http://www.flickr.com/photos/chanc/2558304478 by Christopher Chan

-I started to read blogs, articles and books about diverse topics when I felt down or unable to focus.
-I though that, instead of just browsing 9gag or 4chan I should still put that time to good use by reading "real" stuff.

-Jeff Bezos, founder of Amazon, is known to be reading a lot, allowing him to get the bigger picture of things faster that anyone else.
-That lead him to push for what would become AWS some years ago.
-Long before "the cloud" was even a thing.

-Now reading is part of my daily routine.
+After all the reading I did reading is now part of my daily routine.
 HN, Medium and a load of articles grabbed here and there.
 Ruby, python, clojure, psychology, history, … everything and anything.
 It takes me hours but it's given me some very interesting ideas, solutions and inspirations so far.
-Including this talk.

 ## Writing